johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 Suppose I know who the murderer is, and you've narrowed it down to two suspects.
 How many bits of information do I need to provide to tell you who did it?
 Just one.
 The same applies to the murder weapon.
 Resolving your two bits of uncertainty requires two bits of information.
 "Uncertainty" and "information" are two sides of the same coin.

 So every time you receive a byte of information, you can look at it this way.
-You start out not knowing what some value is.
-You just know know it's an 8-bit value.
-There are $2^8 = 256$ possible values.
+Initially there are $2^8 = 256$ possible values for that byte.
 So your uncertainty is $log(256) = 8~bits$.
 When you find out the value of the first bit, you have cut the number of possibilities in half to $2^7 = 128$.
 Which means uncertainty is now $log(128) = 7~bits$.
-So each bit of information reduces your uncertainty by one bit, until you have received all $8$ bits, and no uncertainty remains.
+So each bit of information resolves 1 bit of uncertainty.

 ## Unequal Probabilities

-If there are $n$ equally probable possibilities, each has a probability $p = 1/n$.
-The uncertainty is:
+If there are $n$ equally probable possibilities, each has a probability $p = 1/n$, and the uncertainty is:

 $$
 log(1/p) = -log(p)